viur-framework/logics/README.md

 ## Dependencies

-logics is implemented using the pynetree Parsing Library, http://pynetree.org.
+logics is implemented using the UniCC Parser Generator, https://github.com/phorward/unicc.

-pynetree is free software under the MIT license, and is included in this repository.

 ## Examples